neothXT/Snowdrop/README.md

 ## Acknowledgements

-Retrofit was an inspiration for Netty.
+Retrofit was an inspiration for Snowdrop.